 FDIC-insured depository institutions are required to pay deposit insurance assessments to the FDIC.
 The amount of a particular institution s deposit insurance assessment is based on that institution s risk classification under an FDIC risk-based assessment system.
-An institution s risk classification is assigned based on the level of supervisory concern the institution poses to the regulators, and the institution s capital levels and other risk measures.
-The FDIC recently raised assessment rates to increase funding for the DIF, which is currently under-funded.
+An institution s risk classification is assigned based on the level of supervisory concern the institution poses to the regulators, the institution s capital levels and other risk measures.

 The Dodd-Frank Act makes permanent the general \$250,000 deposit insurance limit for insured deposits.
-In addition, federal deposit insurance for the full net amount of deposits in noninterest bearing transaction accounts was extended to January 1, 2013 for all insured banks.
+Federal deposit insurance for the full net amount of deposits in noninterest bearing transaction accounts expired on December 31, 2012 for all insured banks.

 The Dodd-Frank Act increased the minimum designated reserve ratio of the DIF from 1.15% to 1.35% of the estimated amount of total insured deposits effective September 30, 2020, eliminated the upper limit for the reserve ratio designated by the FDIC each year, and eliminated the requirement that the FDIC pay dividends to depository institutions when the reserve ratio exceeds certain thresholds.
-On December 14, 2010, the FDIC raised the minimum designated reserve ratio of the DIF to 2%.
+On December 14, 2010, the FDIC raised the minimum designated reserve ratio of the DIF to 2%, where it remains today.
 The ratio is higher than the minimum reserve ratio of 1.35% as set by the Dodd-Frank Act.

-Effective April 1, 2011, the FDIC implemented a rule on Assessments, Dividends, Assessment Base and Large Bank Pricing.
-The final rule, mandated by the Dodd-Frank Act, changes the deposit insurance assessment system from one that is based on domestic deposits to one that is based on average consolidated total assets minus average tangible equity.
-Because the new assessment base under the Dodd-Frank Act is larger than the current assessment base, the final rule s assessment rates are lower than the current rates, which achieves the FDIC s goal of not significantly altering the total amount of revenue collected from the industry.
-In addition, the final rule adopts a scorecard assessment scheme for larger banks and suspends dividend payments if the DIF reserve ratio exceeds 1.5% but provides for decreasing assessment rates when the DIF reserve ratio reaches certain thresholds.
-The final rule further reduces the assessment base for custodial banks by the daily or weekly average of a certain amount of low-risk assets (i.e., assets with a Basel risk weighting of 0%, regardless of maturity, plus 50% of assets with a Basel risk weighting of 20%, again regardless of maturity) subject to the limitation that the daily or weekly average value of these assets cannot exceed the daily or weekly average value of those deposits classified as transaction accounts and identified by the institutions with previous calendar year-end trust assets (i.e., fiduciary and custody and safekeeping assets) of at least \$50 billion or those insured depository institutions that derived more than 50% of their revenue (interest income plus non-interest income) from trust activity over the previous calendar year.
+The FDIC s rule on Assessments, Dividends, Assessment Base and Large Bank Pricing, mandated by the Dodd-Frank Act, changes the deposit insurance assessment system from one that is based on domestic deposits to one that is based on average consolidated total assets minus average tangible equity.
+Because the new assessment base under the Dodd-Frank Act is larger than the old assessment base, the final rule s assessment rates are lower than the older rates, which achieves the FDIC s goal of not significantly altering the total amount of revenue collected from the industry.
+In addition, the rule adopts a scorecard assessment scheme for larger banks and suspends dividend payments if the DIF reserve ratio exceeds 1.5% but provides for decreasing assessment rates when the DIF reserve ratio reaches certain thresholds.
+The rule further reduces the assessment base for custodial banks by the daily or weekly average of a certain amount of low-risk assets (i.e., assets with a Basel risk weighting of 0%, regardless of maturity, plus 50% of assets with a Basel risk weighting of 20%, again regardless of maturity) subject to the limitation that the daily or weekly average value of those deposits classified as transaction accounts and identified by the institution as being directly linked to a fiduciary or custodial and safekeeping account.
+The rule identifies custodial banks as insured depository institutions with previous calendar year-end trust assets (i.e., fiduciary and custody and safekeeping assets) of at least \$50 billion or those insured depository institutions that derived more than 50% of their revenue (interest income plus non-interest income) from trust activity over the previous calendar year.
 Under the final rule, the Bank will pay slightly lower assessments to the DIF than under the old system.